Parent's Guide to Fortnite

 FOMO (Fear of Missing Out)

 Limited-time skins, seasonal events, and battle passes create artificial urgency.
-If your child doesn't play NOW, they'll miss out forever — or so the game makes them feel.
+If your child does not play NOW, they will miss out forever — or so the game makes them feel.

 3